-I’m a fan of breakfast waiting for me when I arise.
-Having this Crustless Spinach Quiche in the refrigerator is a delicious way to have a high protein, low carb breakfast ready to go even before my tea is brewed!
+Having a Crustless Spinach Quiche in the refrigerator is a delicious way to have a high protein, low carb breakfast ready to go in the morning!

 I’ve never been a proponent of starting my day with a carb-heavy, sugary breakfast.
 That just puts me in the mood to crawl back into bed.
-This crustless spinach quiche can easily be made ahead and then gently zapped in the microwave for an almost instant breakfast!
+This crustless quiche can easily be made ahead and then gently zapped in the microwave for an almost instant breakfast!

 Using all cheddar cheese or adding some Swiss into the mix would be nice, too.
-Try this quiche with your favorite cheeses.
+Try this easy spinach quiche with your favorite cheeses.
 It’s an extremely versatile recipe.